 Most English classes and grammar books teach you the basic rules of conditionals, such as: If + present simple + will + infinitive

 Certainly, that can be useful.
 But it doesn’t help you understand how to really use conditionals in your daily English life.
 So let’s change that.
 And don’t forget to check out additional lessons on the conditional.

 Zero vs. First Conditional in English

 - When I’m too tired to cook, I order take-out. (zero conditional)

-- If I’m too tired to cook tonight, I’ll some take-out. (first conditional)
+- If I’m too tired to cook tonight, I’ll order some take-out. (first conditional)

 These two sentences are very similar but there is a difference in meaning between the two – can you identify the difference?